RebeccaBarbera/LAB2_project_group_13/README.md

 | Comparative Amino Acid Composition | [View AA Composition](data_analysis/AA_comparison.png) |
 | Taxonomic Classification           | [View Benchmark Classification](data_analysis/Kingdom_dist_bench.png) / [View Training Classification](data_analysis/Kingdom_dist_train.png) |

+## The von Heijne Method
+the main idea is to use use a ***Position-Speciﬁc Weight Matrix (PSWM)*** in order to model amino acid distribution around known cleavage sites.
+The retrieved scores were first stored in a ***Position-Specific Probability Matrix (PSPM)*** and then a background model (Swiss-Prot database) was used as a reference amino acid distribution to compare our motifs against.

+Detection of SP, coparison with Swiss-Prot and evaluation of the model were performed using the script <inserire_script.ipynb>
+This is a python script using the following tools/libraries:
+ -numpy -->
+ -seqIO -->
+ -mathplotlib -->
+ -pandas -->
+ -seaborn -->